romanlehner/kodekloud-engineer/senior_devops_tasks/Fix_Issue_with_VolumeMounts_in_Kubernetes.md

 # Solution

 Describe the pod and check the volume mounts as well as the config map.
 The config map shows that the root document is configured to be `/var/www/html`.
-In the pod one of the containers has a different path configured as `mountPath`.
+In the pod, one of the containers has a different path configured as `mountPath`.
+Make sure the mount paths of all containers are the same as in the configmap.

 Pods need to be destroyed and recreated to accept changes.
 First extract the current config: